-Each new block creates a hash of the entire payment history, so altering the info contained in a block would make that block and all subsequent blocks invalid.
+Each new block creates a hash of the entire transaction history, so altering the info contained in a block would make invalid that block and all subsequent blocks.

-Like a mosquito in amber, the deeper a block is in the chain the more irremovable (final) it will be.
+Like a mosquito in amber, the deeper a block is in the chain, the more irremovable it will be.

 2. Root of a Merkle Tree:

-It provides an easy way to verify the integrity of transactions data.
+It provides an easy way to verify the integrity of transactions.